digitalcytometry/cytospace/README.md

 <details><summary>Expand section</summary>

 While designed for Visium-type data in which most spots contain RNA from multiple cells, CytoSPACE can also be used with single-cell resolution spatial data such as <a href="https://vizgen.com/resources/meet-the-merscope-platform/" target="_blank">Vizgen's MERSCOPE platform</a>.
-We expect this extension to be useful for reducing noise and expanding transcriptome coverage of each cell in the ST data.
-For this single-cell resolution mode, CytoSPACE partitions the ST data into smaller chunks and utilizes multiple CPU cores to assign down-sampled versions of the reference scRNA-seq data to these regions.
+We expect this extension to be useful for reducing noise and expanding transcriptome coverage of each cell in the ST data, which in turn could allow for identifying spatially-dependent changes across genes more diverse than what a typical single-cell resolution ST platform alone can provide.
+For the single-cell resolution mode, CytoSPACE partitions the ST data into smaller chunks and utilizes multiple CPU cores to assign down-sampled versions of the reference scRNA-seq data to these regions.

 We highly recommend that an `--st-cell-type-path` (or `-stctp`) be provided when running CytoSPACE in `--single-cell` mode.
 This file will list the cell type labels for each spot, in the same format as the scRNA-seq cell type labels specified under `--cell-type-path`.
 All of the cell types present in `--st-cell-type-path` must also be present in `--cell-type-path`.